TL;DR

 If you miss the deadline, the ATO may impose penalties:

-- $222 per late period, up to a maximum of $1,110, depending on the length of the delay.
+- The penalty can increase up to a maximum of $1,110, depending on how long the delay is.

 Important Points to Consider for Subclass 500 Visa Holders